handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 Some assets however will use IL weaving to adjust your classes (eg Mirror) as a post compile step.
 In that case it's quite likely hot-reload will still work.

+## EXPERIMENTAL Adding New Fields
+Asset has an experimental support for adding new fields at runtime which will also render in Editor and allow you to tweak values - same as with normal fields.

+To enable, please:
+`Window -> Fast Script Reload -> Start Window -> New Fields -> Enable experimental added field support`.

+> As this is an experimental feature please expect it to break more often!
+It'd be great help if you could report any issues via Discord / email.

+### New Fields specific limitations

+- outside classes can not call new fields added at runtime
+- nameof expressions are breaking, eg `Debug.Log($"New field: {nameof(newField)} added.")` would cause compilation error
+- new fields will only show in editor if they were already used at least once
+  - eg if you've added a variable into a method, on first call that variable will be initialized and will start showing in editor

 ## Debugging
 Debugging is fully supported although breakpoints in your original file won't be hit.